majjacz/Kumiko-Designer/README.md

 ## 📜 License

-MIT – Do whatever you want with it.
+[The Unlicense](https://unlicense.org/) – This is free and unencumbered software released into the public domain.
+Do whatever you want with it.
 The robots don't mind.

 ---